marsphobos01/ceres/Documentation/Agent Skills/ISSUE_MENTOR.md

 Do not mix unrelated fixes into the same commit.

+If the current sub-issue satisfies its acceptance criteria, commit the completed work to the current epic branch.

 When Morgan says the commit is pushed, inspect it automatically rather than asking for the SHA.

 ## PR strategy